 Most of the people who work for this hybrid investor are “chinless wonder” former investment bankers.
 Despite Treasury spin about UKFI being “Fidelity with nukes” their approach to managing and husbanding the public’s stakes in the UK’s nationalised banks is akin to that of a Victorian absentee landlord.
 As long as the banks turn in a profit and can be re-privatised quickly, they don’t really care how this is achieved.

 This became crystal clear on March 9th, 2010 when UKFI’s chief executive, Robin Budenberg admitted to the House of Commons Environmental Audit Committee that his organization doesn’t given a damn if the banks it owns make their money in unsustainable ways, for example by funding environmentally destructive energy sources such as tar sands.
 (A full video of that session, can be viewed here)

 Jaws dropped among the members of the Environmental Audit Committee that day, including that of its chairman Tim Yeo, when Budenberg admitted that UKFI is among the most passive of investors, whilst conceding that all it really cares about is the short-term performance of the RBS and Lloyds share price!

-After the sorry spectacle at the EAC committee, you can imagine my disgust at today’s announcement that, even under the new Cameron-Clegg coalition government which in some respects is more enlightened than that of Gordon Brown, UKFI has not changed its spots.
+After the sorry spectacle at the EAC committee, you can imagine my disgust at today’s announcement that, even under the new Cameron-Clegg coalition government which is, in some respects, more enlightened than that of Gordon Brown, UKFI has not changed its spots.